reinarQ/Versioning-Introduction/README.md

 git log
 show all commits in the current branch’s history

-NSPECT & COMPARE
+# INSPECT & COMPARE
-Examining logs, diffs and object information
+### Examining logs, diffs and object information

 git log
 show the commit history for the currently active branch